Zac-Digital/fh-services/test/e2e-seed-data-framework/README.md

 To run the tests, make a copy of `.env.local` and call it `.env`, and then edit the connection strings to match your local database setup.
 Example connection strings are included but your mileage may vary!

+You will also need to obtain Development encryption key and encryption IV key from KeyVault for the Referral Db.

 The CI/CD pipeline will create its own `.env` file using the connection strings for the environment it's running against.

 ## Packages